Sumer is icumen in: Film

-In the 1938 film The Adventures of Robin Hood, Little John (Alan Hale Sr.) is whistling the melody of the song just before he first meets Robin Hood played by Errol Flynn.
+In the 1938 film The Adventures of Robin Hood, Little John (Alan Hale Sr.) whistles the melody of the song just before he first meets Robin Hood played by Errol Flynn.
 According to Lisa Colton, "Although it appears only this once, in that fleeting moment the tune serves to introduce the character through performance: the melody was presumably sufficiently recognisable to be representative of medieval English music, but perhaps, more importantly, the fact that Little John is whistling the song emphasizes his peasant status...In Robin Hood, Little John's performance of 'Sumer is icumen in' locates him socially as a contented, lower class male, a symbol of the romanticized ideal of the medieval peasant".

-The rendition sung at the climax of the 1973 British film The Wicker Man is a mixed translation by Anthony Shaffer:
+In the climax of the 1973 British film The Wicker Man, the villagers sing a mixed translation of the song written by Anthony Shaffer: